VenkatArchitect/final/README.md

          and verify that 'Iris Setosa' is displayed.

-         You can similarly provide various data values from the Iris-data.csv file included in this repository to check if the flower types are predicted correctly.
-Most of them should be, but there can be wrong predictions here and there.
-The best prediction accuracy I got was 1 wrong prediction out of 150 entries, which is 0.66%.
-The worst prediction accuracy I got was 5 wrong predictions out of 150 entries, which is 3.33%.
+         You can similarly provide various data values from the Iris-data.csv file included in this project repository to check if the flower types are predicted correctly.
+Most of them should be, but there could be very minimal wrong predictions here and there.
+Accuraries I got:

+             - Best accuracy: 1 wrong prediction out of 150 entries, which is 0.66%.
+The worst prediction accuracy
+             - Worst accuracy: 5 wrong predictions out of 150 entries, which is 3.33%.

          This completes the instructions for model deployment and prediction.